-Having the correct hand embroidery supplies and equipment can help you to enjoy your needlework even more.
+Having the correct hand embroidery supplies, equipment and accessories can help you to enjoy your needlework even more.

-This page will cover the equipment that I couldn't do without in my own sewing box.
+This page will cover the embroidery tools and materials that I couldn't do without in my own sewing box.
 Other pages on the site will give more information about...

 For a trip down memory lane you might like to visit this list of essential items listed by a schoolgirl in 1930 from the United Kingdom.
 The currency used was the pre-decimal pounds, shillings and pence, that some of us still remember.
 (The page will open up in a new window so you won't lose this one.)

 So what else do you need to start embroidery?

-In my opinion the most important item you will need is a really sharp pair of embroidery scissors.
+In my opinion one of the best embroidery tools you need is a really sharp pair of embroidery scissors.

 I am often surprised by the variety of scissors students bring with them to my classes.
 Dressmaking shears!
 Kitchen scissors!
 Scissors so blunt that they chew the thread!

-Do yourself a favor and include a small pair with pointed, sharp blades that cut cleanly, amongst your counted cross stitch supplies.
+Do yourself a favor and include a small pair with pointed, sharp blades that cut cleanly, amongst your counted cross stitch equipment.
 This is also important if you are thinking of trying hardanger or other cutwork techniques.
 Scissors are an ideal suggestion if family or friends are asking for ideas for gifts you might like.

 Take some strong thread and tack your fabric to each webbing strip.
 Wind the excess fabric around one, or both, bars to enable you to reach the area you are currently stitching.
 Most counted thread work is started in the centre so you would wind an equal amount onto both bars.
 You can also lace the edges of the fabric to the side bars to help keep it under tension.